john-tornblom/pyrsl/doc/language-reference.rst

 Binary expressions
 ^^^^^^^^^^^^^^^^^^
-Binary expressions consist of one operator and two operand.
+Binary expressions consist of one operator and two operands.
 Below is a table of binary operators valid for core types.

 +-----------------+--------------------------------------+